 Heritage Month Celebrations

 Throughout the academic year, the Center for Inclusion and Cross Cultural Engagement will celebrate the achievements and heritage of diverse populations.
 We currently coordinate programming for Hispanic Heritage Month (September 15-October 15), LGBT History Month (October), Native American Heritage Month (November), Black History Month (February), and Asian American/Pacific Islander Heritage Month (May).
 We also support programming for Women’s History Month (March) and Disability Awareness Month (April).
 We encourage departments and student organizations to submit programs and events to be included on the campus-wide Heritage & History Month calendars.
-The 2017-2018 Calendar Submission Forms will be available in July 2017.
+The 2017-2018 Calendar Submission Forms are now available.